If you have a Google Adsense account be aware of invalid traffic and policy enforcement

 The notice I got was concerning this page.
-Apparently, the word is considered sexual content by Google.
+Apparently, the word was considered sexual content by Google.

-So I have two choices to remedy the issue.
+I had two choices to remedy the issue.

-One is to change the content of my article.
-If I do this, I have to ask for a review from Adsense.
+One was to change the content of my article.
+If I did this, I would have to ask for a review from Adsense.

-The second choice is to remove all ads from this one page.
-Taking this option does not need a review, and the issue will be automatically resolved after seven to ten days, and the notice will then disappear.
+The second choice was to remove all ads from this one page.
+If you take this option, it does not need a review.
+The issue will be solved after seven to ten days, and the notice will then disappear.